whoismtrx/42_push_swap/README.md

 ## Implementation

-I think the first thing we need to care about is the `data structure` we gonna use. since `stack` doesn't implemented in the C standard library, we need to implement it by ourselves. we can use `Arrays` to implement it. we can also use `Linked Lists` but the best way to implement it specially for this project is to use `Circular Doubly Linked Lists`. because we can easily implement all operations with O(1) time complexity.
+I think the first thing we need to care about is the `data structure` we gonna use. since `stack` doesn't implemented in the C standard library, we need to implement it by ourselves. we can use `Arrays` to implement it. we can also use `Linked Lists` but the best way to implement it specially for this project is to use `Circular Doubly Linked Lists`, because we can easily implement all operations with O(1) time complexity.
 The next thing we need to do, is to implement the `instructions` we gonna use to manipulate the stack.
 I'm not gonna dive deep into the implementation of the stack and the instructions because it's a basic thing and you can find a lot of resources on the internet to implement it so I'm considering that you already implemented it.
 After all, we can start to implement the sorting algorithm.

 ### First Step